rudynakodach/WebhookIntegrations/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the bug
 What happened?
 Did you get any errors in the console (if yes, send **the entire stack**)?
+What version of the plugin are you using?

 ## To Reproduce
-Steps to reproduce the behavior:
+Steps to reproduce the behavior (example):
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'